jsnshrmn/ansible-role-ec2-init/README.md

 Requirements
 ------------

 Uses the EC2 module, so the boto package is required.
+Now requires Ansible 2.x

 Role Variables
 --------------